connorgoggins/mxnet-old-artifacts/README.md

-# mxnet-old-artifacts
+# mxnet-website-artifacts
-Old static artifacts for the MXNet website
+This repository manages changes to static artifacts for the MXNet website.